-Lap-Band® is the specific brand name of one of two major gastric banding procedures offered in the United States.
+Lap-Band® is the brand name of the gastric banding procedures offered in the United States.
 The Lap-Band® is often used, erroneously, as the term for bariatric surgery in general.
 It was approved by the FDA in 2001 and has since become the second most performed bariatric surgery procedure in the United States.
 The band is a purely restrictive procedure that offers excellent weight loss and disease improvement potential.
 In 2011, the FDA approved the Lap-Band® as the only bariatric surgery that can be performed on a patient with a BMI of as low as 30 with one or more diseases associated with morbid obesity.

 How It Works: